The Friendly Games in the Forest Village

 See individual below sections for more details.

-Games day kicks off at 10 am with Children’s and Dancing competitions.
-The Chieftain’s parade is at 1 pm when the Clan Grant are marched over the River Nethy and onto the field.
+Games day starts at 10 am with Children’s and Dancing competitions.
+The Chieftain’s parade is at 1 pm when the Massed Piped Bands and Clan Grant march from the Nethybridge Hotel over the River Nethy and onto the field.
 The Chieftain is then introduced and the Games declared open.
-The afternoon has all the traditional competitions: Dancing; Pipe Band; solo Piping and Drumming, Athletics, Road Race and Heavy events.
+The afternoon has all the traditional competitions: Dancing; Pipe Band; Solo Piping and Drumming, Athletics, Road Race and Heavy events.

 Held on the first Sunday in May the village clubs and groups get together to showcase their wares.
 Taking place on the Playing Field, there will be a spit roast, refreshments, stalls, and activities